Brzeg Dolny: World War II

 During World War II, as part of the Grün 3 program, a plant for the manufacture of the nerve agent tabun was established in Dyhernfurth, producing the nerve agent under the codename Trilon-83.
 Run by the Anorgana GmbH, a branch of IG Farben, the plant began production in 1942.
 The Germans utilized the forced labour of prisoners of Nazi concentration camps to produce the chemical weapons.
 Two subcamps of the Gross-Rosen concentration camp – Dyhernfurth I and Dyhernfurth II – were established for this purpose.
 While the Dyhernfurth I inmates were forced to produce the gas and fill bombs and shells with it, the prisoners of the second camp were primarily forced to work on enlarging the plant.
+The prisoners of the first camp were mostly Poles, whereas the second camp held mostly Jews, Poles and Russians.

 The plant initially produced shells and aerial bombs using a 95:5 mix of tabun and chlorobenzene, designated "Variant A" before switching in the latter half of the war to "Variant B," an 80:20 mix of tabun and chlorobenzene designed to make the mixture disperse more easily.
 Large scale manufacturing of the agent resulted in problems with the product's degradation over time and only around 12,500 tons of material were manufactured before the plant was overrun by the advancing Soviet forces.